DmitriiK/real_estate_agent/README.md

 # Real Estate Agent AI Assistant on Google Agent Development Kit

 ## Overview
 This project is an AI-powered assistant designed for a real estate agency.
 The assistant helps potential buyers and renters find their ideal property by engaging them in a conversation.
 It gathers user preferences such as location, budget, property type, and other criteria, and provides relevant property options from the agency's database.

 It leverages the functionality of the [Google Agent Development Kit (ADK)](https://google.github.io/adk-docs/).
-The data the agent currently works with is scraped from [Hepsiemlak](https://www.hepsiemlak.com/en/), a Turkish realty estate portal.
+The data the agent currently works with is scraped from [Hepsiemlak](https://www.hepsiemlak.com/en/), a Turkish real estate portal.

 Currently, it supports rental searches for apartments only.

 ## Features
-- **Interactive Conversations**: The assistant engages users in a natural language conversation to understand their preferences.
+- **Interactive Conversations**: The assistant engages users in natural language conversations to understand their preferences.
 - **Property Search**: Supports filtering properties based on location, budget, property type, and other attributes.
 - **SQL Query Generation**: Converts user queries into SQL statements to fetch data from the database.
 - **Agent System**: Includes specialized agents for renting and sales processes.
 - **Session Management**: Maintains session state to track user interactions and preferences.

 ## Project Structure
 The project is organized as follows: